 You will need to tell the court whether:

 - there is any specific material you want the prosecutor to provide (eg CCTV footage)

 - you want to make an application to crossexamine witnesses.
 Your matter will then either be listed for a hearing or for another mention in three weeks for material to be provided to you.

 If the court has allowed an application to crossexamine witnesses, you will be allowed to ask the witnesses questions at the hearing.
 Otherwise, the magistrate will read all of the prosecution material and decide whether or not to commit your charges to the district or Supreme Court.

-The Department of Public Prosecutions has six months from the date of your committal to present your charges in the district or Supreme Court.
+The Office of the Director of Public Prosecutions has six months from the date of your committal to present your charges in the district or Supreme Court.
 They will send you a notice of the date you will need to be in court.